Dynamic Documents

 Practical

-We will briefly try out rmarkdown or quarto so that you are set up for the exam.
+We will briefly try out rmarkdown or quarto so that you are set up for taking notes and keeping track of your exercise solutions.

 Link to lesson